-Elise's short fiction has appeared in several journals and anthologies.
-New work is forthcoming in the Spring 2013 issues of Ploughshares, guest-edited by Major Jackson, and The Gettysburg Review.
-Recent publications include "The Way I Saw the World Then," which appeared in The Missouri Review and was shortlisted for the Best American Short Stories 2010.
+Elise's short fiction has appeared in several journals and anthologies including the Spring 2013 issues of Ploughshares and The Gettysburg Review.
+Other recent publications include "The Way I Saw the World Then," which appeared in The Missouri Review and was cited as distinguished by the Best American Short Stories.
 Below are a few beginnings.

 "Hard Things," from Colorado Review, Fall/Winter 2012

 Lately George noticed that Vicky talked a lot about the strangeness of time.
 Things that happened years ago but were still vivid and detailed, things that happened only last month but felt far away.
 How moving her things into George's house--nicking her dresser on the doorjamb, deciding whose plates to use and whose to store--felt like yesterday.
 How at the same time, it felt like they'd lived here forever.